 There are plenty of reasons to be bullish about what Goldman Sachs calls the “new gasoline” that will fuel our technology-driven resource era.

-According to The Economist, the ”global scramble to secure supplies of lithium by the world’s largest battery producers, and by end-users such as carmakers”, among other things, has seen the price of lithium carbonate imported to China more than double just in November and December of last year alone, when it reached an amazing $13,000 per ton.
+According to The Economist, the ”global scramble to secure supplies of lithium by the world’s largest battery producers, and by end-users such as carmakers”.
+That among other things, has seen the price of lithium carbonate imported to China more than double.
+That’s just since November and December of last year alone.
+That when it reached an amazing $13,000 per ton.
 Some contracts in China, according to Bloomberg, have seen over $23,000.

 There is no denying that this is a euphorically tight market, with demand rising steadily and expected to spike drastically, and suppliers struggling to keep pace—which means that the door for new lithium supplies is wide open and this is now a fast-paced exploration and exploitation game.